-Women can often get away with a wider range of attire than men.
+Many businesses allow somewhat casual attire at least once a week, but dress codes vary.
+Here are some guidelines for dressing business casual, which is a notch below business formal.
 Let comfort and professionalism guide you when you're dressing for business casual occasions.
-Also check out our Pinterest page for visual examples!
+Also, check out our Pinterest page for visual examples!

-- Ask your human resources department for official guidelines.
+- Ask your internship supervisor for official guidelines.
 Business casual means different things at different companies.
 At a large corporation, it may mean slacks or a business skirt; at a smaller company, it may mean a cotton sweater and a floral skirt.

 - Before you go casual, check your daily planner to make sure you do not have any meetings that require formal business attire.